Let me take a wild guess.

 Moreover, there can be situations where you need a clean cut rather than applying the full force of a blade.
 Not to forget, the right saw can even cut through hard items like metal if needed.

 In fact, with the right level of imagination, a saw can be used in various other ways in a survival situation.
-No wonder, plenty of experienced bushcrafters are packing a survival saw as a part of their gear.
+No wonder, plenty of experienced bushcrafters are packing this bushcraft folding saw as a part of their gear.

 Now, when it comes to survival, we don’t believe in taking any chances.
 So you need to pick a saw that offers top-grade reliability as well as performance.
 That’s why we recommend the top survival hand saws that we have tested and tried from all aspects.